 Treatment remains controversial, and options include laser photocoagulation, cryotherapy and surgical repair of retinal detachment.

-In general patients who present at an early age will fare worse than older patients 3.
+In general, patients who present at an earlier age will fare worse than older patients 3.

 - 1. Kadom N, Sze RW.
 Radiological reasoning: leukocoria in a child.
 AJR Am J Roentgenol.
 2008;191 (3): S40-4. doi:10.2214/AJR.07.7022 [pubmed citation]